CueGUI: Cuetopia Monitoring System

 - Selected (eject icon): Removes selected jobs

-- Eat (pac-man icon): Eats all dead frames in selected jobs
+- Eat Dead Frames (pac-man icon): Eats all dead frames for selected jobs to free scheduling resources

-- Retry (circular arrow): Retries all dead frames in selected jobs
+- Retry Dead Frames (circular arrow): Retries all dead frames for selected jobs

-- Unpause (play icon): Resumes selected paused jobs
+- Unpause Jobs (play icon): Unpause selected jobs

 Job Table Columns